humbleguidant/LaravelAPI/README.md

 $ php artisan storage:link <br/> <br/>

-The next step is to check the 'public' settings in config/filesystems.php file to save images in the public folder. <br/> </br>
+The next step is to check the 'public' settings in config/filesystems.php file to save images in the public folder.
+Make sure your 'public' is the same as the image below. <br/> </br>
 ![alt text](https://github.com/humbleguidant/LaravelAPI/blob/master/Screenshots/filesystem.PNG?raw=true) <br/> <br/>

+# Install Guzzle Package
+The Guzzle HTTP client, allows you to quickly make outgoing HTTP requests to communicate with other web applications.
+This is for calling the random person API. <br/> <br/>

+Install the Guzzle package: <br/> <br/>
+$ composer require guzzlehttp/guzzle <br/> <br/>

+# Call Random Person API Function
+First call the Guzzle class before the controller class, directly under the namespace. <br/> <br/>
+use GuzzleHttp\Client; <br/> <br/>

 # Create a Person Record
 Locate the callApi() function in our ApiController. <br/> <br/>